freakpol/naturally/README.md

 ## Example

 ```
-Define a flow testFlow that has the following tasks:
+Define a flow named testFlow that has the following tasks:
   A task named firstTask
     that requires the following inputs: someInput, someOtherInput
     that provides the following outputs: someOutput